MrDanielHarka/note-app/docs/project/documentation.md

 **Installation**

 The desktop application will be available for download from a link in the web application that will lead to an online storage.
-There will be three files in the repository.
+There will be three files in the folder.
 The files cannot be modified by the user.
-The user have to double click to the the setup file to download it.
-After installation, the program will be available on your computer as an desktop application.
+The user has to double click the setup file to install it.
+After installation, the program will be available on your computer as a desktop application.

 ![setup](files/setup.jpg)